The vast majority of human sexuality researchers, therapists,

 religious liberals, gays, lesbians, and bisexuals

-generally agree that a person's sexual orientation is determined before reaching school
+agree that a person's future sexual orientation is determined before they reach school

-age.
-Once established, sexual feelings are always or almost always unchangeable.
+age -- perhaps at birth; perhaps at conception.
+Once established, sexual attractions are always or almost always unchangeable.

 In terms of behavior by sexually

-active adults researchers accept three normal, natural expressions of sexual feelings:
+active adults, researchers accept three normal, natural expressions of sexual feelings and attractions:

 Heterosexuals (over 90% of the adult population) can chose to enter into sexual